Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Anisotropy Analysis

 \subsection{Quantifying Anisotropy}

-MFM allows to predict the trace part of the Reynolds stress tensor as well as the trace-free part.
-Therefore, in addition to $D^0_{2121}$, we compute all other components of the anisotropic eddy viscosity tensor $D^0_{jilk}$, a total of 81 coefficients as a function of the wall-normal coordinate.
+We computed all other components of the anisotropic eddy viscosity tensor $D^0_{ijkl}$, a total of 81 coefficients as a function of the wall-normal coordinate.
 All the data are shown in Appendix C. Out of 81 components, 41 are non-zeros and 40 are inevitably zero due to the symmetry in spanwise direction.

-Out of all the elements, the largest eddy viscosity component is $D^0_{1111}$, with a maximum value of 1.318, and the smallest nonzero eddy viscosity component is $D^0_{2331}$ with the maximum value of 0.0248.
+Out of all the elements, the largest eddy viscosity component is $D^0_{1111}$, with a maximum value of 1.318, and the smallest nonzero eddy viscosity component is $D^0_{2331}$ with the maximum value of 0.00248.
 After comparing these values to a maximum value of the nominal eddy viscosity $D^0_{2121}$, which is 0.0767, we determined that the largest coefficient in the eddy viscosity tensor is one order of magnitude larger than the nominal eddy viscosity and three orders of magnitude larger than the smallest coefficient, indicating a significant anisotropy.
-When we examine these ratios locally at each $y$, the differences are more drastic and may go up to few orders of magnitude.
-Physically understanding, the turbulent mixing in the streamwise direction due to the streamwise velocity gradient is much stronger than the wall-normal mixing due to the wall-normal velocity gradients.
-This is consistent with our expectation because the strong fluid motion in the streamwise direction will induce more activities in the same direction.
-However, the Boussinesq approximation neglects this multi-directional effect and assumes that the mixing effects are isotropic.
+When we examine these ratios locally at each $x_2$, the differences are more drastic and may go up to a few orders of magnitude.
+After $D^0_{1111}$, the largest eddy viscosity components are $D^0_{1212}$ and $D^0_{1313}$ with maximum values of 0.573 and 0.407, respectively.
+All three eddy viscosities have their first and third index represented by the streamwise direction.
+These indices respectively represent the component of the velocity field that mixes momentum and the direction of the mean-momentum gradient.
+This observation coincides with the fact that $u'_1$ is the largest fluctuating velocity component in channel flow.
+Combining the two observations, we conclude that $u'_1$ is the strongest mixer of momentum and is most effective in mixing in the $x_1$ direction, as intuitively expected.
+Specifically, \corr{the rate of momentum mixing} in the streamwise direction is substantially faster than the standard eddy viscosity which characterises \corr{the rate of (streamwise) momentum mixing} in the wall-normal direction.

-For the channel flow, only a single eddy viscosity component is enough to capture the RANS solution because there is only one single velocity gradient dominant in the RANS equation.
-However, for a spatially developing boundary layer, the other components in the eddy viscosity tensor become important, such as ${\partial U_2}/{\partial x_2}$.
-In such a flow, we determined 4 dominant eddy viscosity components using scaling analysis.
-The detailed asymptotics derivation is shown in Appendix D. These four components are $D_{1111}$, $D_{1121}$, $D_{2121}$, and $D_{2221}$.
-Since the channel flow’s way of mixing momentum is similar to other boundary layers, we can say that these four components measured in a channel qualitatively represent the boundary layer.